grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 # Swap

 Here's a reasonable implementation of swap.
-There is a fancier version using xor, but this is fine too:
+(You may know the fancier version using xor, but it's not faster and it has an edge case):

 ```c